worldwide-asset-exchange/defi/README.md

 1. In order to be eligible for staking rewards one must deposit WAXE-ETH Tokens before the beginning of the Staking Epoch.
 Deposits made during a Staking Epoch will be eligible for distribution in the next Staking Epoch.
 No partial staking rewards will be given; stakers must keep their WAXE-ETH staked for the full duration of the Staking Epoch to be eligible for WAXG emission.
 2. WAXG emission should be based on a four year timeline (208 weeks).
 Since the Staking Epoch is roughly 2 weeks, there should be 104 WAXG emission events.
 3. Once WAXG distribution is triggered, then 48076.92307692 (10 million supply / 104 emission periods * 50% - supply will be locked for the WAX Foundation) WAXG should be proportionality distributed to all WAXE-ETH stakers.
-4. Staking of multiple Liquidity Pool Tokens may be allowed in the future, as it is very likely that we will be adding additional Liquidity Pools.
-Each Liquidity Pool Token pair may receive a specific weight to be able to tailor the distribution between the Liquidity Pool Tokens, based on the Liquidity that each pool provides into the overall WAX DeFi ecosystem.
+4. Additional Liquidity Pools supporting other currencies in addition to ETH maybe supported in the future.
+If new Liquidity Pools are introduced then each may receive a specific weight to be able to tailor the distribution between the different Liquidity Pool Tokens staked.
+This weight maybe based on the Liquidity percentage that each new Liquidity Pool provides into the overall WAX DeFi ecosystem.

 ## 7. How is WAXP Burn Implemented?